cloudfoundry-tutorials/edx/content/developer-concerns/_index.md

 - **Visibility**: Cloud Foundry provides visibility into the lifecycle of applications.
 This visibility is quite helpful for development, troubleshooting, and security.

-- **Lifecycle Management**: Applications are not static resources as they will inevitably undergo changes and evolutions over their lifetime.
-In this chapter, we take a look at what can happen in the lifecycle of an application.